What Are Zirconia Dental Implants?

 And so taken together, the best dental implant is made of a titanium post (the root of the tooth) and a zirconia crown (the visible tooth).

-Zirconia All-on-4 Dental Implant Costs
+Zirconia 4-on-1 Full Arch Dental Implant Costs

-The national average cost for all-on-4 dental implants typically runs from $25,000 to around $40,000 + per arch.
+The national average cost for 4-on-1 full arch dental implants typically runs from $25,000 to around $40,000 + per arch.
 At America’s First Dental Implant Centers, our pricing is set at $14,950/arch; this is over a 40% discount from competitors.
 This pricing is backed by our lowest price guarantee and lifetime warranty.
 American’s First Dental Implant Centers can offer this price because we only use oral surgeons who are using the latest technology.
 Our results are identical – if not better – than competitors.

 - All appointments and meetings (initial consultation, surgery, post-operative checkup)